Los Angeles, CA

 Tobin's 2011 album ISAM, an acronym for "Invented Sound Applied to Music," utilized advanced synthesis processing and production techniques traditionally reserved for sound design in film.
 It proved an influential contribution towards recent approaches to music production in electronic music.
 It also paved the way for a radically new kind of audiovisual performance.
 Hailed by major media outlets including Wired, Rolling Stone, NPR, and many others around the world, ISAM received global acclaim as a landmark in audiovisual performance.
 Projection mapping, which had been the domain of static and mostly corporate visual showcases, was configured for the first time to uniquely narrate the musical performance of an album.
 ISAM reshaped audience's expectations of electronic music concerts, and premiered at some of the world’s most prestigious venues, from the Sydney Opera House to the Olympia in Paris to the London Hammersmith, and many international festivals including Sonar, MUTEK and Moogfest.

-The depth and scope of Amon Tobin's work have had a far-reaching influence.
-From the Kronos Quartet to Diplo he has garnered respect amongst artists both within and outside electronic music.
-Amon has established a reputation for musical ingenuity that is unconfined by genre and over a fifteen-year-long career remains among one of the most visionary electronic artists of a generation.
+The depth and scope of Amon Tobin's work have been a major inspiration to many.
+From the Kronos Quartet to Diplo, he achieved respect among artists within and outside electronic music.
+He established a reputation for musical ingenuity unconfined by genre, and over two decades remains one of the most visionary electronic artists of his generation.